Fernando Belaúnde: First presidency (1963–1968)

 During Belaúnde's first term in office, he spurred numerous developmental projects.
-These included the Carretera Marginal de la Selva, a much-needed highway linking Chiclayo on the Pacific coast with then isolated northern regions of Amazonas and San Martín.
+Belaúnde held a doctrine called "The Conquest of Peru by Peruvians", which promoted the exploitation of resources in the Amazon rainforest and other outlying areas of Peru through conquest, stating "only by turning our vision to the interior, and conquering our wilderness as the United States once did, will South America finally achieve true development".
+These included the Carretera Marginal de la Selva, a highway linking Chiclayo on the Pacific coast with then isolated northern regions of Amazonas and San Martín.
+In 1964, the Belaúnde administration targeted the Matsés indigenous group after two loggers were killed, with the Peruvian armed forces using aircraft to drop napalm on the Matsés who were armed only with bows and arrows, killing hundreds of them.

 He also advanced the ambitious Santiago Antunez de Mayolo and Chira Piura irrigation projects, and the Tinajones, Jequetepeque, Majes, Chavimochic, Olmos, Chinecas hydroelectric projects.
 Belaúnde also oversaw the establishment of the Peruvian National Bank (Banco de la Nación).
 To alleviate poverty, Belaúnde also promoted a program of "social interest" homes in Lima and other cities, which benefited dozen thousands of families.
 Legal recognition was also given to hundreds of indigenous Indian communities, the hospital network was expanded into uncovered areas, and improvements were made in social security coverage.
-However, his administration was also blamed for making bad economic decisions, and by 1967 the sol was seriously devaluated.
+However, his administration was also blamed for making bad economic decisions, and by 1967 the sol had become seriously devalued.

 In August 1968, the Belaúnde Administration announced the settlement of a long-standing dispute with a subsidiary of Standard Oil of New Jersey over claims to the rich La Brea and Pariñas oil fields.
 However, widespread anger about Belaúnde's decision to pay the Standard Oil compensation for handing over the installation to Peru forced his cabinet to resign on October 1.

-A further cause of anger was the fact that the document of agreement was given by Belaúnde to the press with the final page eleven missing and signatures were squeezed at the bottom of page ten.
-The missing page eleven became a cause célèbre and was later shown on television containing the contribution that Belaúnde had promised to pay.
-Several days later, Belaúnde himself was removed from office by a military coup led by general Juan Velasco Alvarado, who would go on to become dictator of Peru for 7 years.
+A further cause of anger was that the document of agreement was given by Belaúnde to the press with the final page (page 11) missing and signatures were squeezed at the bottom of page 10.
+The missing page became a cause célèbre and was later shown on television containing the contribution that Belaúnde had promised to pay.